kc-clintone/learn-python/README.md

 # Introduction

-Welcome to the python crash course, where you will learn to write good snake code, get it?😅 This is a beginner-friendly python repository, starting from what is python to expert programmer uusing the python language.
+Welcome to the python crash course, where you will learn to write good snake code, got it?😅 This is a beginner-friendly python repository, starting from what is python to expert programmer uusing the python language.

 # Contents